FRC Group Homes Create Enduring Friendships

 FRC, Holy Spirit Parish, & St. Lawrence Parish Join Together Date December 18, 2019

-On Wednesday, December 18, Mary Schon (center), parish representative from St. John Paul II Parish in Carroll, and Beth Glynn, Family Resource Center board member, delivered blankets and toiletries to FRC Executive Director Tim Nichols (left).
-The donations, made by parishioners of the combined Holy Spirit and St. Lawrence parishes, included blankets for Christmas gifts […]
+On Wednesday, December 18, Mary Schon (center), parish representative from St. John Paul II Parish in Carroll, and Beth Glynn, Family Resource Center board member, delivered blankets and toiletries to […]

 Read More